CODE OF CONDUCT AND ETHICAL GUIDELINES

 Conflicts of interest (disqualification)

 Conflict of interest arises when an employee’s personal activity or personal interest is contrary to the interest of the IDEX.
 IDEX Staff are obliged to conduct work with great objectivity and with no actual or perceived conflicts of interest (disqualification) of any kind.
 Such disqualification arises in circumstances where the confidence that the Staff member is taking an impartial view of an issue could be undermined.
 When a manager is disqualified in this sense on a given matter, all subordinates may also be disqualified in the same matter.
-All Staff members shall notify their superior if they have any material direct or indirect interest in any transaction contemplated or entered into by the Company.
+All Staff members shall notify their superior if they have any material direct or indirect interest in any transaction contemplated or executed by the Company.

 Staff who can influence or take decisions on behalf of IDEX must not participate in the consideration or determination of any issue where they or their related parties have personal or financial interests.

 Staff members must be particularly cautious about owning shares in companies which are customers of, suppliers to or otherwise having a business relationship with the Company.
-The following rules apply: (i) Staff cannot hold shares in such companies unless the company is listed and publicly traded on a stock exchange. (ii) Staff must report any such holding to the Company’s CFO and CEO, and fully comply with all rules pertaining to ownership and trading of such shares.
-This duty to inform does not extend to the purchase or ownership of units in mutual trusts.
+The following rules apply: (i) Staff cannot hold shares in such companies unless the company is listed and publicly traded on a stock exchange, and (ii) Staff must report any such holding to the Company’s CFO and CEO, and fully comply with all rules pertaining to ownership and trading of such shares.
+This duty to inform does not extend to the purchase or ownership of units in mutual trusts/funds.

-Related persons cannot be employed or elected into positions which are incompatible with recognized principles of independency, for example where one becomes the direct superior for the other or where one shall control the work of the other.
+Related persons cannot be employed or elected into positions which are incompatible with recognized principles of independence, for example where one becomes the direct superior for the other or where one shall control the work of the other.

 Caution towards former IDEX Staff in a business context

-IDEX Staff must be particularly cautious with regards to information exchange and and offered/requested business terms when dealing with former IDEX Staff who work for suppliers, customers and competitors, and keep in mind that their former colleagues are external to IDEX and represent their new employers.
+IDEX Staff must be particularly cautious with regards to information exchange and offered/requested business terms when dealing with former IDEX Staff who work for suppliers, customers and competitors, and keep in mind that their former colleagues are external to IDEX and represent their new employers.